AliElSaleh/RiftBuild/How To/Reference.md

 ```
 Extra dotted components become `<NAME>_EXTRA_VERSION_<n>`.
 The integer macros only appear when the version contains at least one `.` - a non-dotted version produces just the string macro.

-A `.rc` file of your own does not switch the metadata off.
-RiftBuild only stands aside when your script declares its own `VERSIONINFO` block, because two of them collide at link time.
-A script that carries other resources, an icon for example, still gets the generated metadata alongside it.
+A `.rc` file of your own switches the generated one off.
+Source discovery picks the script up like any other source, and a module that brought its own resource script owns its resources - RiftBuild writes nothing beside it, because two `VERSIONINFO` blocks reach the linker as one duplicate resource and fail the build.
+Put your version block in that script.
+The metadata keys stay legal and still feed `License(generate)` and `Copyright(enforce)`; they just produce no resource.
+The build says which script it stood aside for.

 ---